Unit 2: Overview

 To upload a photo, add/edit a step and click the camera icon.
 This brings up your personal media manager, where you can manage your existing photos and upload new ones.

-To crop a photo, go to the step editor and click on the gear icon in the upper right corner of the image.
+To crop a photo, go to the step editor and click on the gear icon in the lower right corner of the image.
 Select “Crop."

 In the new window that opens, click and drag the corners of the selection box to frame your photo.
 Once you have your photo in position, click Save.